ARTICLE CATEGORIES

 Optional: Make the Iced Matcha Fat-Burning

-Are you interested in burning some extra fat while indulging?
+Are you interested in a metabolism-supporting boost while indulging?
 Add these two oils for an extra boost:

 Peppermint Oil: This is another tremendous digestive oil.
-Peppermint essential oil effectively eliminates food cravings and helps you feel full faster.
+Peppermint essential oil can help you feel refreshed and satisfied, and human research suggests peppermint oil may reduce appetite under certain conditions.
 Feeling full helps reduce your daily calories!
+(12)

 If you’re experiencing PMS cravings, this oil can help you overcome them.
 Along with weight loss benefits, peppermint is a great energizer!